Entropy-dissipation Informed Neural Network for McKean-Vlasov Type PDEs: Related Works on NN-based PDE solvers

-\citet{shen22a} propose the concept of self-consistency for the Fokker-Planck equation (a specific instance of MVE without the interaction term $K\equiv 0$), which most related to our research (as mentioned in the introduction).
-Unlike our work where the self-consistency potential is derived via the principle of stability analysis, this previous work constructs the self-consistency potential $R(f)$ for the hypothesis velocity field $f$ by observing that the underlying velocity field $f^*$ is the fixed point of some velocity-consistent transformation $\gA$ and they construct $R(f)$ to be a more complicated Sobolev norm of the residual $f - \gA(f)$.
+\citet{shen22a} propose the concept of self-consistency for the FPE.
+However, unlike our work where the \EINN\ loss is derived via the stability analysis, they construct the potential $R(f)$ for the hypothesis velocity field $f$ by observing that the underlying velocity field $f^*$ is the fixed point of some velocity-consistent transformation $\gA$ and they construct $R(f)$ to be a more complicated Sobolev norm of the residual $f - \gA(f)$.
 In their result, they bound the Wasserstein distance between $\rho^f$ and $\rho$ by $R(f)$, which is weaker than our KL type control.
-The improved KL type control for the Fokker-Planck equation has also been discussed in \citep{boffi2022probability}.
+The improved KL type control for the Fokker-Planck equation has also been discussed in \citep{boffi2023probability}.
 A very recent work \citep{li2023self} extends the self-consistency approach to compute the general Wasserstein gradient flow numerically, without providing further theoretical justification.